-Recorded and mixed at DADA studios, Brussels by Christine Verschorren in September 2014, additional mixing and mastering by Uwe Schwidewski at the ENJA Studio, Munich in March, 2015.
+Recorded and mixed at DADA studios, Brussels by Christine Verschorren in July & September 2019, additional mixing and mastering by Uwe Schwidewski at the ENJA Studio, Munich in January, 2020.

 MYRIAM ALTER piano, compositions – NICOLAS THYS, bass

 1.True Love / 2.
 Missing You / 3.
 Life is cool / 4.
 Together / 5.
 Longing / 6.
 Nostalgia / 7.
 Spontaneous / 8.
 For Louise / 9.
 Serenity / 10.
 Blue Sky / 11.
 Deep Feelings / 12.
 Forever / 13.
 Life is light / 14.
 Hand in hand / 15.
 Dancing / 16.
 Smiling

 All compositions by Myriam Alter (SABAM) / Published by ENJA RECORDS 2020

 « As a jazz critic, the first thing I notice with Myriam Alter’s latest release, cleverly titled It Takes Two, is a friendly reminder: Alter is not a jazz musician.
 The music on It Takes Two, as with most of the music from her releases over the years (dating back to the early 1990s), bespeaks of more elemental musical qualities and less so about altered chords (not to mention chord changes), intricate arrangements or rhythmic complexity, all qualities that are typically found in most of the music we call jazz.